Is Robinhood Available in Canada?

 Robinhood is currently not available in Canada.

-There are three alternatives to Robinhood in Canada: Wealthsimple Trade, Interactive Brokers, and Questrade.
+The three best alternatives to Robinhood in Canada are: Wealthsimple Trade, Interactive Brokers, and Questrade.

 Out of these three alternatives, Wealthsimple Trade is most similar to Robinhood – some people even call it the “Canadian equivalent.”